vaadin/beverage-starter-flow/README.md

 ## Dependencies

-In `bower` mode, dependencies are managed by the flow framework, but in `npm` we still need to manually edit the `src/main/webapp/package.json` and `src/main/webapp/main.js` to add and import new dependencies respectively.
+In `bower` mode, dependencies are managed by the flow framework, but in `npm` we still need to manually edit the `package.json` and `src/main/webapp/frontend/main.js` to add and import new dependencies respectively.

 ## Running the Project

-1. when in the `src/main/webapp` folder run `npm install`
+1. To install frontend dependencies run `npm install`
 2. To run devmode you have two options:
   - Run the project in Polymer 3.0 mode by executing `mvn jetty:run`
   - Otherwise, to run it in Polymer 2.0 mode use `mvn -Dvaadin.bower.mode jetty:run`